remediosaraya/wp-console/README.md

 ### Available commands:

-  * about                             Display basic information about Wordprss Console project
+  * about                             Display basic information about WordPress Console project
   * chain                             Chain command execution
   * exec                              Execute an external command.
   * help                              Displays help for a command